xdeng7/redwood_open3d_3dreconstruction/README.md

 Unzip the .zip file, and put the data under the folder 'ROOT_DIR/Open3D/examples/python/reconstruction_system/datasets/YOUR_DATA_FOLDER'

 For exmaple, my data dir is '/home/xdeng7/Open3D/examples/python/reconstruction_system/datasets/redwood_0036 ' Under the data folder, the depth and rgb data should placed into two different folders.
-An example of the dir organization is as follow:

-### More Datasets
-To play with other scenes presented in the paper, download the data [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).
-Place the downloaded dataset according to the following directory structure:
+Please download config.json available at [Google Drive]() Please follow the directory structure as follows:

 ```
 ├── datasets